2.7. Introducer Configuration¶

 The introducer feature lets a device automatically add new devices.
 When two devices connect they exchange a list of mutually shared folders and the devices connected to those shares.
 In the following example:

-Local device L sets remote device I as an introducer.
-They share the folder “Pictures”.
-Device I is sharing the folder with A and B, but L only shares with I.
+Local device L sets remote device R as an introducer.
+They share the folder “Pictures.”
+Device R is also sharing the folder with A and B, but L only shares with R.

-Once L and I connect, L will add A and B automatically.
+Once L and R connect, L will add A and B automatically, as if R “introduced” A and B to L.

-Remote device I also shares “Videos” with device C, but not with our local L. Device C will not be added to L as it is not connected to any folders that L and I share.
+Remote device R also shares “Videos” with device C, but not with our local L. Device C will not be added to L as it is not connected to any folders that L and R share.

 The introduction process involves the autoconfiguration of device IDs, labels and configured address settings, but no other device-specific settings.
 For each offered device autoconfiguration is only applied once and is done so when a device connects to an introducer; a restart, after configuring a remote device to introduce, will force this.
 Once autoconfigured, device-specific settings will currently not receive any updates from an introducer.